calebschoepp/caleb-www/content/blog/how_to_organize_your_code.md

 # Don't

 **Make heavy use of nesting:** At first, it seems like nesting is the key to good organization.
 This is wrong for two main reasons.
 First, nesting makes long filepaths which makes navigation with the command-line inconvenient.
 Second, deeply nested directories impose too brittle of a hierarchy.
 Eventually you will have files that can live in multiple places within the hierarchy.
 Then the hierarchy becomes inconsistent and loses its value.
-Keep things simple and avoid nesting too deeply.
+Keep things simple.

 ```text
 nesting